DefNotAPenguin/The-Hub-/README.md

 # Alternative-Softwares
-Hub for me to take a look at software alternatives
+A type of "Hub" for me to examine softwares and their alternatives, and make guides about them.